rust-lang/rfcs/text/3594-expose-stackrealign-attribute.md

 # Future possibilities
 [future-possibilities]: #future-possibilities
-Explore additional LLVM features that could be exposed to Rust for performance optimization purposes.
+- Explore additional LLVM features that could be exposed to Rust for performance optimization purposes.
-Maybe have it look something like this `#[stack_realign(align)]` instead.